ict4s24-tcict/ict4s24-tcict.github.io/README.md

 - contact PC: Will workshops be on-site or hybrid?
 What's the exact day for our workshop?
 - extend team of organisers?

+- 24th of june!

 - Call for Contributions: We want this to be separate from ICT4S registration, I think.
 Do we create some form of submission site?
 Do we accept all submissions or do we do some light reviewing?
 Do we put the abstracts on the website prior to the workshop?
+    - set up joint email address
+    - ask for talk abstract
+    - ask for what you want to get out of this process
+    - no reviews
 - send "Call for Contributons" to mailing lists and colleagues
 - identify and contact invited speakers